thomasfredericks/raspberrypi-power/README.md

-# raspberrypi-power
+# Raspberry Pi 3 Power Management

+How to turn off and on the Raspberry Pi with buttons and how to use a cheap UPS to protect the Raspberry Pi's memory from power interruptions.

+Table of contents:
+1. How to halt (i.e. shutdown) the Raspberry Pi.
-Scripts and circuits to manage power to the Raspberry Pi 3
+1. How to turn on the Raspberry Pi after halting it.

-## Halting the Raspberry PI 3
+## Halting the Raspberry Pi 3

 Install "gpio-zero" for "Python 2":
 ```